aaronroberson/aaronroberson.github.io/_posts/2004-08-28-testing-fouc-angularjs-mac.md

 ##Summary

-Unfortunately, the Angular UI team has not provided a templated and non-templated version of the NG-Grid directive as they've done with the [UI-Bootstrap](http://angular-ui.github.io/bootstrap/) library.
-To fix the FOUC, we had to download the unminified source update the templates.
-A pull-request will follow shortly.
+Unfortunately, the Angular UI team has not provided both a templated and non-templated version of the NG-Grid directive as they've done with the [UI-Bootstrap](http://angular-ui.github.io/bootstrap/) library.
+To fix the FOUC, the [ngCloack](https://docs.angularjs.org/api/ng/directive/ngCloak) directive on the parent element was not sufficient.
+We had to download the un-minified source, update the templates and then concatenate and minify a custom build.
+A pull-request to the NG-Grid repo will follow shortly.